Coping with a career that demands working when others are sleeping

-Not only does being constantly tired affect on-the-job performance, it also has risks in terms of long term health.
+Not only does being constantly tired affect on-the-job performance, but it also has risks in terms of long term health.
 Shift workers have an increased risk of developing chronic illnesses, such as heart disease and gastrointestinal diseases.

 On a personal level, working on a non-traditional schedule can also mean less time with family.
-My dad worked evenings as a mechanic for years and the only time that we saw him growing up were weekends and before school.
+My dad worked evenings as a mechanic for years and the only time that we saw him growing up was weekends and before school.
 He came home after work at close to midnight – well past our bedtime.
 It wasn’t until high school that we stayed up late enough to see dad come home from work too.

 Shift work sleep disorder

 The International Classifications of Sleep Disorders indicates that shift work sleep disorder is considered a serious sleep disorder because it affects the 24-hour rhythmic output of the human biological clock.
 People suffer from both sleep disturbance and excessive sleepiness in trying to adapt to a shift work schedule.

 Symptoms of shift work sleep disorder

 • Excessive sleepiness is probably the most common

 While understanding shift work sleep disorder is important, the treatment is a little more puzzling.
 There are some behavioral and pharmacological remedies that may help relieve symptoms, but research indicates the human body may never fully adapt to shift work.

 So how do you get enough sleep as a shift worker?